 - Open to all Year 3 and 4 Brock students*

 - Open to any student studying at a Canadian university (through a Letter of Permission)

-- Spend 15 days exploring the streets and neighbourhoods of central London, England, with Professors Phillip Mackintosh and Hugh Gayler
+- Spend eight days exploring London, England, with Professor Phillip Mackintosh

 - This is an OSAP eligible course

-- Coursework is completed during and after your time in central London
+- Coursework is completed before, during, and following your time in London

 - Learn alongside other students from many different backgrounds

 - Credit will count towards your Geography or Tourism Studies major or minor, or as an elective credit

 - You will have 1.5 free days to explore London on your own